MaastrichtU-IDS/fair-test/README.md

         return self.response()
 ````

-> A few common operations are available on the `self` object, such as logging or retrieving RDF metadata from a URL.
+> ℹ️ A few common operations are available on the `self` object, such as logging or retrieving RDF metadata from a URL.

 ### 🦄 Deploy the API

-You can then run the metrics tests API on http://localhost:8000 with `uvicorn`, e.g. with the code provided in the `example` folder:
+You can then run the metrics tests API on http://localhost:8000 using `uvicorn`, e.g. with the code provided in the `example` folder:

 ```bash
 cd example